FD&C Red No. 3

 Erythrosine is principally the monohydrate of 9 (o-carboxyphenyl)-6-hydroxy2,4,5,7-tetraiodo-3H-xanthen-3-one, disodium salt, with smaller amounts of lower imidinated fluoresceins.
 Erythrosine is a bluish pink dye that lends a pink shade to applications.

-Erythrosine is added to foods at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Erythrosine is added to foods at concentrations up to a maximum permitted level (MPL) in 6 food categories, including candied fruit, chewing gum, decorations, toppings (non-fruit) and sweet sauces, fermented vegetable and seaweed products, processed comminuted meat, poultry, and game products as well as in whole pieces or cuts, as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).

 Erythrosine is a xanthene dye permited as a food color in China, the EU, the USA and other regions.
 Exposure to erythrosine from its use as a food color additive is generally well below the established ADI of 0.1 mg/kg bw per day.
 The most conservative estimated intake of 3.2 mg/person per day (0.053 mg/kg bw per day) for the general population is approximately 50% of the established ADI.
 Therefore, current use patterns do not present safety concern for consumers.

-During its recent (2018) evaluation, JECFA indicated that: The evidence newly available at this meeting indicates that there are no concerns with respect to genotoxicity and reproductive and developmental toxicity of erythrosine.
+During its recent evaluation, JECFA indicated that the newly available evidence indicates that there are no concerns with respect to genotoxicity and reproductive and developmental toxicity of erythrosine.
 The previously established ADI of 0–0.1 mg/kg bw is based on a NOAEL of 60 mg per person per day (equivalent to 1 mg/kg bw per day for a 60 kg person) identified in a human study, with a default uncertainty factor of 10.
-Effects in experimental animals were observed at doses at least 60-fold higher than the NOAEL in this human study (Gardner et al, 1987); these effects supported the use of the human data as the basis forthe ADI.